rviccinig/multiarmed_test/Readme.txt

 MultiArmed Bandit app

-This application display random landing pages in grabs information of registered users.
-For now I am just using a mockup shopify landing page for learning purporses.
+This application randomly displays landing pages and grabs information of registered users.
+For now I am just using a mockup shopify landing page for learning purposes.
-My database records the users email and the random database were the user registers (fx: Landing Page # 1).
+My database records the users email and the random landing page were the user registers (fx: Landing Page # 1).
-The Multiarmed Bandit Module is the one that determines the probability of a webpage to be displayed based on the conversion rate for each fo the landing pages.
+The Multiarmed Bandit Module is determines the probability of a landing page being displayed based on the conversion rate for each fo the landing pages.

 It is still a work in progress!